 There is a pretty broad spectrum of jobs listed within the Flexjobs database.
 They have jobs that are 100% at home, some that are just partly at home, and others that require a lot of travel.

-What I found searching through these job listing is that there is a pretty big emphasis on higher paying career type positions – many require advanced degrees and several years of experience.
+What I found searching through these job listing is that there is a pretty big emphasis on higher-paying career-type positions – many jobs require advanced degrees and several years of experience.

-It has a lot of benefits of a regular job board, but is entirely dedicated to those looking for a more flexible work schedule than the 9-5.
+It has a lot of benefits of a regular job board but is entirely dedicated to those looking for a more flexible work schedule than the 9-5.